Why Mixingle Exists

 When you remove the chaos and add structure, flaking becomes weird.

-When the same 5-6 people commit to showing up every week, accountability is built in.
+When the same group of people commit to showing up every week, accountability is built in.
 When activities are planned, there's no coordination exhaustion.
 When everyone knows what to expect, anxiety goes down.

 That's how Mixingle Circles was born.